CONTENTS

 Examples:

-• An executive takes a business school's MBA in leadership and strategic management.
+• An executive completes a MBA in leadership and strategic management at a business school.

-• A manufacturing company implements Lean leadership training for its production managers.
+• A manufacturing company implements Lean Management training for its production managers.

-This refers to all training courses accessible via digital platforms.
-This flexible strategy enables current and future leaders to learn at their own pace, without geographical or time constraints, while accessing expert content worldwide.
-Another advantage is that e-learning is often more affordable than face-to-face training.
+E-learning refers to all training courses available via digital platforms.
+This flexible strategy enables current and future leaders to learn at their own pace, without geographic or time constraints, with subject-matter experts from around the world.
+This type of program is often more affordable than face-to-face training.

 • Massive Open Online Courses or MOOCs (often free or low-cost online courses)